RoccoLoxPrograms/1555ColorPicker/README.md

-# 1555ColorPicker
+# 1555 Color Picker
-1555 Color Picker for C and Assembly programmers on the TI-84 Plus CE.
+1555 color picker for C and Assembly programmers on the TI-84 Plus CE.

 # Features
+* Converts 1555 colors to rgb and rgb to 1555.
+* Enter in your own 1555 color or rgb color.
+* Shows the 1555 value of each TI-OS color.
+* Shows the palette format of every color.
+* Switchs between the Xlibc Color Picker and the 1555 Color Picker.
 * Change between light mode and dark mode.
-* Converts 1555 colors  to rgb.
-* Enter in your own 1555 color or rgb color.
-* Switch between the xlibc color picker and the 1555 color picker.